-Problem is, ask five MBA professors to pinpoint McDonald’s biggest success strategy and you’ll get five different answers.
-One thing they do agree on, however, is that McDonald’s winning formula has removed the risk of buying (whether intentionally or not) because buyers know what they’re going to get—and that has made all the difference.
+The problem is, ask five MBA professors to pinpoint McDonald’s biggest success strategy and you’ll get five different answers.
+One thing they do agree on, however, is that McDonald’s winning formula has removed the risk of buying (whether intentionally or not) because buyers know what they’re going to get and that has made all the difference.
 Removing the risk is a lesson we must learn in real estate too.

 With that in mind, stop exhausting yourself in an attempt to be the superior agent (a lofty goal), and instead concentrate on being an excellent choice.

 Let’s look at another example: When Avis adopted the slogan “We’re second; we try harder,” business picked up dramatically.
 Avis acknowledged they weren’t the superior choice according to the numbers, and instead positioned themselves as an excellent choice.
 (Marketing historians even suggest that Hertz’s market dominance became a weakness as Avis became the 'right choice' in the minds of consumers.)

 There’s a Pattern Here

 Like Avis and McDonald’s, stop putting the "sell" in and, instead, take the fear out.
 Eliminate the risk of doing business with you, and you’ll become an excellent choice.

 Prospects will feel smart in giving you their business.
 And isn’t smart how we all want to feel when we make a purchase or hire a service?